TLara1/TLara1.github.io/_projects/14_project.md

 actual real advection diffusion with a solid boundry in ibamr. problem is only the solid is only enforced with the fluid, not the advection field.
 There is no way to keep the advection field 0 inside in the solid area.

 Field theory for fluid beyond just stokes flow.
 THe idea here being is that I think we are doing dissipation wrong.
 There has to be a more fundamental represntation that enforce energy "dissipation."
 I mean dissipation is just turning energy into something else.
 Can we interpt dissipation in this way such that somethign is conserved? random thought, but dissipation is just moving into thermal noise right?
+See Dalls Albritton Research

 flag flapping 3d more realistic